Woodbridge train derailment

-1951 public transit accident in New Jersey, U.S.
+1951 disaster in New Jersey, U.S.

 On February 6, 1951, a Pennsylvania Railroad train derailed on a temporary wooden trestle in Woodbridge, New Jersey, United States, killing 85 passengers.
 It remains New Jersey's deadliest train wreck, the deadliest U.S. derailment since 1918 and the deadliest peacetime rail disaster in U.S. history.

 Description

 Around 5:00 pm. on Tuesday, February 6, 1951, Pennsylvania Railroad (PRR) Train #733, nicknamed The Broker, left Exchange Place in Jersey City.
 An express train to Bay Head via the North Jersey Coast Line, No. 733 was crowded that day due to a labor strike on the nearby Jersey Central Railroad.
-It carried over 1,000 passengers in eleven cars drawn by PRR K4s 4-6-2 steam locomotive #2445.
+It carried over 1,000 passengers in 11 cars (1033, 1560, 1367, 1068, 913, 3292, 1046, 1081, 3136, 9860, & 3846 (the Jersey Shore Commuter club car)) drawn by PRR K4s 4-6-2 steam locomotive #2445.

 That afternoon, rail traffic through Woodbridge was being diverted onto a temporary wooden trestle and a shoofly near Fulton Street, allowing laborers building the New Jersey Turnpike to work on the main line.
 A notice had gone out to train engineers in late January after 1:01 pm. on February 6, they were to proceed through Woodbridge not at the normal 60 mph but at 25 mph.
 However, the PRR at the time did not require any signal to be in place to warn approaching trains about the diversion, believing the verbal notification to be sufficient.

-Before "The Broker" left Jersey City, conductor John Bishop reminded engineman (that is the Pennsylvania Railroad's referring for engineer) Joseph Fitzsimmons about the speed restriction.
+Before The Broker left Jersey City, conductor John Bishop reminded engineman (that is the Pennsylvania Railroad's referring for engineer) Joseph Fitzsimmons about the speed restriction.
 It was not the railroad's practice to install warning lights in such cases, and Fitzsimmons failed to slow the train as it approached Woodbridge.
 Bishop, alarmed at the train's speed, tried to pull the emergency cord, but the crush of passengers made this impossible.